 As a student in the CHDV department, you will have several classes that require you to observe certain guidelines in order to complete your assignments.
 Our department believes it is important for ALL students to be held to certain standards that demonstrate the values of early childhood education.
 We require all students to sign off on a Statement of Commitment and Confidentiality (SCC) when enrolled in any CHDV class, each semester.
-If you have previously signed the SCC, you may show your ID with orange dot to your instructor to prove that you have signed (please see below).
 All CHDV students are held to the most recent version of this document that is posted on our website.
 The SCC applies to your behavior when you are observing or visiting ANY center or school as a part of an assignment for a CHDV course.
 You are representing Palomar College when you are out in the community, and we take these requirements very seriously.
 By signing this document, you are acknowledging your understanding of appropriate behavior and interactions when visiting early childhood environments and schools.